-The options in this report do not have any immediate financial impact or considerations, noting that should options 1 or 2 be chosen, future costs may require assessment and analysis by Staff and be required to be presented to Council.
+The options in this report do not have any immediate financial impact or considerations, noting that future costs may require assessment and analysis by Staff and be required to be presented to Council.
 Such costs may include acquiring land for mortuary waste disposal or working with existing wastewater disposal entities to assist affected businesses.